Raising Monarchs Second Stage - Monarch Caterpillar

 You will notice that the Monarch butterfly caterpillar remains very still for long periods of time.
 This is when it is molting or shedding its skin (left..notice caterpillar eating its shed skin).

-Try not to disturb it during this time.
+Try not to disturb it during this time in the butterfly stage.
 This will happen five times including the final chrysalis stage.

 If it does escape, I find it and return it to the milkweed.

-In my opinion, it is worth the effort to keep the caterpillar out in the open so you have a clear view of all of the butterfly stages.
+In my opinion, it is worth the effort to keep the caterpillar out in the open so you have a clear view of the complete life cycle of the monarch butterfly.

 Cut out lid, leaving 1" edge